adammcw01/Django-Resource-Monitor/README.md

 1. If running locally make sure you have python installed
 2. Create a virtual environment by running
-`Code goes here`
+`python -m venv venv`
+3. Activate it by runnning `venv\Scripts\activate`
-3. Install dependencies by running `pip install -r requirements.txt`
+4. Install dependencies by running `pip install -r requirements.txt`

 ### Starting The Application

 To run the app using docker compose, ensure the docker daemon is running.
 Open a command prompt at this location and run `docker compose etc...`

-1. Run `code 123` to start the API to generate data.
+1. Run `python .\api\app\app.py -d 16` to start the API to generate data. *The-d 16 creates 16 devices.*
-2. Run `code 456` to start the Django Web app.
+2. Run `python resourcemonitor/manage.py runserver 80` to start the Django Web app.
 3. Once started navigate to [127.0.0.1](http://127.0.0.1)

 ### Testing The Application